zerinho6Bot/Staff-bot/README.md

 The only rule that Staff Bot changes from standard is the use of single quotes that's already said to the interpreter on the .eslintrc.json

-If unsure of your coding style you can run ``standard --fix`` outside the src folder os it'll fix everything it can for you.
+If unsure of your coding style you can run ``standard --fix`` outside the src folder so it'll fix everything it can for you.

 ## Deployment